Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 ## Can't vs. Won't

 > The moment you go over the the line from "can't to won't, what started as an ability becomes a responsibility.
-> And then if you claim that you don't have the ability anymore, that responsibility just became negligence, criminal negligence.<br><br>
+> And then if you claim that you don't have the ability anymore, that responsibility just became negligence, criminal negligence.<br/><br/>
 > -- Andreas Antonopoulos --

 Notes: